alvsanand/distributed-tracing-workshop/docs/README.md

 Through this workshop you will be able to learn:

 - What are distributed tracing and OpenTracing / Jaeger.
-- How to install Jaeger into Minikube.
+- How to install Jaeger into a local Kubernetes.
 - How to use Jaeger.
 - How to integrate your application into OpenTracing / Jaeger.